 Welcome to the City of Durham Christmas Festival

-Friday 5 December - Sunday 7 December 2014
+Friday 2 December - Sunday 4 December 2016

 In the Cathedral itself, Carols for All services take place on both Saturday and Sunday.
-Weekend entertainment on Palace Green, between the Cathedral and the Castle, will include live reindeer, a static falconry display, children’s arts and crafts in the World Heritage Site Visitor Centre, and children’s entertainer Nathan White.
-There will also be a wide range of local entertainers and musicians throughout the city centre.
-The Children’s Lantern Procession takes place on Saturday 6th, leaving the Market Place at 3.30pm and arriving at the Cathedral for the St Nicholas Service at 4.10pm.
-Lanterns can be booked for children at a cost of £3 per lantern and battery-operated candle.
-The lanterns and candles are yours to keep after the procession.
-Please click here to book lanterns.
-The procession and St Nicholas Service are open to all.
+Weekend entertainment on Palace Green, between the Cathedral and the Castle, will include a static falconry display, children’s arts and crafts in the World Heritage Site Visitor Centre, and a children’s entertainer.
+There will also be a wide range of entertainers and musicians throughout the city centre adding to the wonderfully festive atmosphere.
+Please view our Events page for further details of all that is happening.

 HOW TO GET TO THE FESTIVAL

 There are a number of Park and Rides in operation throughout the festival.
 Additionally, for anyone who may have difficulty walking up to Cathedral and Palace Green site, there is an Accessible Shuttle Bus running each day of the festival, between Claypath and Palace Green.
 For further information on all these, please click here.